-Whether or not the Burger King realizes he is jeopardizing the very thing that holds us Canadians together, through his selfish tax-evasion needs, is a whole other issue.
-The King was unavailable for comment at the time of publication, but if he were to be asked about his takeover of Canada’s most nationalistic caffeine seller, he probably would have laughed a deep, hearty laugh, before yelling “Have it Your Way, Canada!” as he throws onion rings and free Whoppers down on us from a blimp.
+Whether or not the Burger King realizes he is jeopardizing the very thing that holds Canadians together, all to satisfy his selfish, tax-evasion needs, is a whole other issue.
+The King was unavailable for comment at the time of publication, but if he were to be asked about his takeover of Canada’s most nationalistic caffeine seller, he probably would have laughed a deep, hearty laugh, before yelling “Have it Your Way, Canada!” as he throws onion rings and free Whoppers down on Canadians from a blimp.

-So don’t be afraid of our new burger overlord, Canada!
-I, for one, welcome our new King.
-And look out for the new Stars and Stripes Timbit and the Abe Lincoln Ice Capp, coming to each and every Tim Horton's very soon.
+So don’t be afraid of your new burger overlord, Canada!
+Just look out for the new Stars and Stripes Timbit and the Abe Lincoln Ice Capp, coming to each and every Tim Horton's very soon.